SP2024 GBSC/IDNE 720/790-VTR JC- Data Science Club

 2. Students are encouraged to attend office hours if they have questions that are best answered in a virtual meeting.
 Past examples include:

 Office Hours are held Mondays and Thursdays from 10 AM to noon via Zoom.
-Meeting links are available at our documentation (https://docs.rc.uab.edu/#contact-us).
+Meeting links are available at our documentation (https://docs.rc.uab.edu/#how-to-contact-us).

 Course Resources: